ziotom78/lezioni-astronomia/tomasi-astro2-lezione-03.md

 -   This implies that the number of observed stars increases in the IR.

 -   Furthermore, stars appear redder (*stellar reddening*).
-Let's see how the impact of reddening on the observation of a star's flux is quantified.
+Let's see how to quantify the impact of reddening on the observation of the flux.

 # Color Excess